omniprime/100-days-of-code/log.md

 **Today's Progress**: Palimdrones. whole hour to compair two strings.

 **Thoughts:** Took longer than I thought it would to compair two strings.
 Mostly came down to the missing [ ] around my [^A-Za-z0-9] to remove any non alphanumerical characters.
 I think it is a little dumb that there isn't a shortcut way to do this. \W is close, but it includes the _ so it could not be used in this case.
 Reversing the string was not too hard once I stopped to think about it.

+### Day 20: January 22nd, 2017

+**Today's Progress**: Worked on finding the longest word in a string.

+**Thoughts:** For some reason I was not able to get this to work over the hour I had today.
+I kept getting an undefined error when I was trying to get the length of one of my words.
+I will look more at it tomorrow.